-In previous blogs, we have covered why the serviced office industry is one of the fastest growing sectors in the European property market.
-Since the recession, many businesses have decided to use them because of their cost efficiency, flexibility and practicality.
-Serviced offices have become the answer for a lot of new and emerging businesses that don’t have the budget to support taking space in a conventional office.
-Serviced offices provide a solution to this problem, allowing businesses of any size to establish their presence in the capital.
+In other blogs, we have covered why the serviced office industry is one of the fastest growing sectors in the European property market.
+Since the recession, many businesses have decided to use them because of their cost efficiency, flexibility, and practicality.
+Serviced offices have become the answer for a lot of new and emerging businesses that don’t have the budget to support taking space through a traditional lease, as well as more established businesses simply looking for a more flexible option.

 A “serviced” office basically means that everything is ready to go as soon as you move in, so you can hit the ground running, rather than spending time installing WiFi and kitting out the office with furniture.